 The intermittency of renewable energy is the most pressing issue.
 Unless some way of storing renewable power is found, current wind and solar farms will never be able to provide Ireland or the rest of the planet with 100% of our energy needs.
 On some days renewable energy contributes less than 1% to our countries electricity demand, a significant difference from the often quoted 30%.
 The 30% is the contribution averaged out over a year.
 It's reasonable to use this figure to determine the annual renewable energy production in a country, but it ignores the issue of relying on alternative sources of energy to provide the other 99% on certain days.
-Current battery technology is too expensive to aid in this.
-Ireland will never gain energy dependence unless advancements in battery technologies are made or more reliable sources of less carbon intensive energy are found.
+Current battery technology is too expensive to aid in this, however this is decreasing rapidly.
+Ireland will never gain energy dependence unless greater advancements in battery technologies are made or more reliable sources of less carbon intensive energy are found.

 Recycling of wind turbines and solar panels at the end of their life will be essential if renewable energy is to be truly considered green.
 Grian features information on the current state of solar panel and wind turbine recycling which is worth reading.
 It is still unknown if the world is going to be prepared for the influx of end-of-life systems.
 If we are not then the successful widespread installation of renewable energy will be undermined by our inability to deal with the waste.